 Interview podcast gear

 If you are not currently on the road and you are interviewing someone remotely (i.e.: interviewing someone not in the same room as you), portability is less important.
 My podcast fits this bill.
 At its heart, it is an interview-based podcast that I record from the comfort of my home.
 As a result, I do not have the same portability requirement that travelogue podcasters have.
-What I need are a half decent mic, a mic stand, a small USB sound card (for a mix-minus), a pair of headphones, and my computer.
-I conduct my interviews via Skype, and I record/edit my podcasts in Adobe Audition.
+What I need are a half decent mic, a mic stand, a small USB sound card (to do a “mix-minus”), a pair of headphones, and my computer.
+I conduct my interviews via Zoom, Skype, or mobile phone and I record/edit my podcasts in Adobe Audition.

 Hybrid podcast (travelogue & interview) gear